 The commissioner shall develop a process to certify peer support specialist programs, in accordance with the federal guidelines, in order for the program to bill for reimbursable services.
 Peer support programs may be freestanding or within existing mental health community provider centers.

-The commissioner of human services shall develop a training and certification process for certified peer specialists, who must be at least 21 years of age.
+The commissioner of human services shall develop a training and certification process for certified peer specialists.
 The candidates must have had a primary diagnosis of mental illness, be a current or former consumer of mental health services, and must demonstrate leadership and advocacy skills and a strong dedication to recovery.
 The training curriculum must teach participating consumers specific skills relevant to providing peer support to other consumers.
 In addition to initial training and certification, the commissioner shall develop ongoing continuing educational workshops on pertinent issues related to peer support counseling.